ortus-boxlang/boxlang-docs/extra-credit/dependency-injection.md

 ### Injection Annotation

 All the injection styles have a marker called `inject` which can contain a value, this value is called the [Injection DSL](https://wirebox.ortusbooks.com/usage/injection-dsl).
-This basically tells WireBox what alias to inject into the component.
+This basically tells WireBox what alias to inject into the class.
 The value of the injection DSL can mean different things to WireBox depending on the environment, registered custom dsl's and so much more.
 However, at the end of the day, it means, inject something here!!

 {% hint style="info" %}
 Please note that we have shown you the easiest approach to DI by leveraging annotations.
 If you do not like annotating your code and prefer a configuration approach; No Problem.
 WireBox offers a [configuration Binder](https://wirebox.ortusbooks.com/configuration/configuring-wirebox) where you can declare all your objects explicitly with all their dependencies and persistence.